 1. Early Development

 The oldest mode of travel was on the footpath.
 Animals were widely used to transport men & materials.
-Later -an invention of wheels leads to the development of vehicles run by the help of animals.
-This type of vehicles becomes the most popular mode of transportation for a very long period.
+Later an invention of wheels leads to the development of vehicles run by the help of animals.
+This type of vehicles become the most popular mode of transportation for a very long period.

 2. Roman Roads

-These are the development of the road by the Roman civilization among which some are still in existence.
+~These roads are developed by the Roman civilization among which some are still in existence.

-Roman roads were built with stones block of considerable thickness.
+~ Roman roads were built with the stone blocks of considerable thickness.

 The main features of the Roman road are:

-Pierre Trezeguet (1716 – 1796 AD) developed several methods of construction which were considered to be quiet advantageous meritorious.
+~ Pierre Trezeguet (1716 – 1796 AD) developed several methods of construction which were considered to be quiet advantageous and meritorious.

-The main features of his proposal were that the thickness of construction needs to be only 30 cm.
+~ The main feature of his proposal was that the thickness of construction needs to be only 30 cm.